embatbr/iluvatar/README.md

 - *Public?* **NO**

 Responsible for maintain data ordering consistency.
-Creates Kafka queues and Redis instances.
+Creates Kafka queues, Redis instances and any other infrastructure needed.

 ### [Soroban](https://github.com/embatbr/iluvatar-soroban)